on all US orders over $99.

 It’s essential that when you start a cleanse, you see it all the way through and don’t stop before the 30 days is over.
 Parasites may not entirely be gone when you are feeling better; there could be eggs waiting to hatch or you may be between their life cycles.
 And it’s important that everyone in the household – including pets – cleanses at the same time.
 Parasites can be passed easily from person-to-person or pets through food prep, kissing, sleeping together, or even toilet seats.
 Wash hands and use those cleansers you’ve had on hand during this pandemic to keep surfaces clean.

-The post Could Parasites Be At the Root of Your Autoimmune Disease? appeared first on Ann Louise Gittleman.
+The post Could Parasites Be Contributing to Your Autoimmune Issues? appeared first on Ann Louise Gittleman.